brbackes/vamR/readme.md

 ### How can we know that `vam.ado` and `vamR` produce identical results?

 Whenever the package is checked, it automatically runs a test that ensures identical output across `vamR` and `vam.ado`.
-This test estimates teacher value-added by subject (math and ELA) and level (elementary and middle) in Massachusetts using data from grades 4-8 in 2012-2019 and raises an error if any changes to the package cause the output from `vamR` to differ from `vam.ado`.
+This test estimates teacher value-added by subject (math and ELA) and level (elementary and middle) in Massachusetts using data from grades 4-8 in 2012-2022 and raises an error if any changes to the package cause the output from `vamR` to differ from `vam.ado`.

 * [Here is the Stata .do file that prepares the data and runs `vam.ado`](https://github.com/brbackes/vamR/blob/master/data-raw/vam_sample.do)
 * [Here is the .R file that loads the data, runs `vamR`, and compares the output to `vam.ado`](https://github.com/brbackes/vamR/blob/master/tests/testthat/test-replicate_stata.R)
 * The test raises an error if the correlation between value-added estimates in `vam.ado` and `vamR` is less than 0.99999 in any subject-level combination
+* The test raises an error if the number of non-missing teacher-year-subject-level value-added estimates differs across `vam.ado` and `vamR`
 * Note that the underlying data live on our secure server; I cannot share or upload the data

 ### Usage (longer)